 - Detailed COCOMO model

 - Basic COCOMO model: It estimates the software in a rough and quick manner.
-It mostly useful for the small medium sized software.
+It is mostly useful for small-medium sized software.
 There are three modes of development.

 We used these three different modes of development to calculate the project effort, development time, average staff size, productivity according to different criteria which are shown below.